 We have amended the manuscript to reiterate that the study period is 6 months.
 The amended text now reads,

-The following will be collated over the trial study period (6 months):
+“The following will be collated over the trial study period (6 months):”

 Page 12, line 26: please rephrase to "cross over" instead of violations.